 If instead you’re up against a loose-aggressive player or a fish who you know likes to call reraises light, your range might be much wider – something like AA-99, AK-AQ.

-If you play with the same opponents, they are going to catch on that when you three-bet you have a monster hand.
+The problem with three-betting too tight a range is that you risk becoming predictable.
+If you play with the same opponents they’ll catch on that when you three-bet you have a monster hand.

-If they can accurately put you on four to five hands every time you reraise, they’ll be able to make perfect decisions against you.
+If they can accurately put you on four to five hands every time you re-raise they’ll be able to make perfect decisions against you.

 The “Light” Three-Bet

 The “light” three-bet is when you reraise a pre-flop raiser with a hand that does not rate as the best at the moment but that still has value for a variety of reasons.

 A light three-bet is a semi-bluff.
 Basically your first goal is to win the pot immediately.
 You would like your opponent to fold to your reraise.